Trust-Preserved Human-Robot Shared Autonomy enabled by Bayesian Relational Event Modeling

 The human can also instruct a certain robot by telling that robot to ``Go to Building X.'' If the instruction from the human conflicts with the robot's current sub-task, it can either obey the human's instruction regardless of its own mission by responding with ``Sure, I am going there.''; or stick to its current mission and convey it to the human ``Sorry, but I have to prioritize going to Building X.''

-Furthermore, the robots can also share their understanding of the environment with the human (e.g., ``Instruction received.
-However, I have the following additional environmental information that may be useful for you to refine the decisions.
-Please resend your decision.''); and provide an explanation of their decisions to the human (e.g., ``My priority has been adjusted due to an observed dangerous condition in Building X.'').

-\textbf{Problem Statement:} Grounded on the toy example scenario described above, the objective of this paper is to develop a trust-preserved shared autonomy framework that can: \begin{itemize} \item[(i)] Dynamically infer the human's trust in the robots based on merely time-stamped commands communicated between the human and robots; \item[(ii)] Adaptively coordinate the robot's autonomy level with the human's trust level, which facilitates both the completion of the task and the acceptability of the human. \end{itemize}
+\textbf{Problem Statement:} Based on the toy example scenario described above, the objective of this paper is to develop a trust-preserved shared autonomy framework that can: 1) dynamically infer the human's trust in the robots based on merely time-stamped commands communicated between them; and 2) adaptively coordinate the robot's autonomy level with the human's trust level, which facilitates both the completion of the task and the acceptability of the human.